vzaliva/metacoq/README.md

 Once in the right environment, Use:

-- `./configure.sh local` to prepate compilation
+- `./configure.sh local` to prepare compilation

 - `make` to compile the `template-coq` plugin, the `safechecker`, the `pcuic` development and the `extraction` development.
 You can also selectively build